sodascience/port-poc/README.md

 Port POC is developed by [Eyra](https://github.com/eyra).
 The example data extraction scripts for Google Semantic Location History and Google Search History data packages are developed by the [Research Engineering team](https://github.com/orgs/UtrechtUniversity/teams/research-engineering) of Utrecht University.

+## Contact

+Do you have questions, suggestions or remarks on the technical implementation?
+File an issue or feel free to contact [Erik-Jan van Kesteren](https://github.com/vankesteren).